 You must be thinking how will the government know whether I am a farmer and what and when I buy?

-The answer is that there is a mechanism which the government has put into action, starting with Aadhaar.
+The answer is that there is a mechanism that the government has put into action, starting with Aadhaar.

 To ensure that the government can digitally track the movement of goods from the company to the distributor, then to the retailer, and finally sold to the farmer, the government has created a database of registered distributors, retailers, and farmers using Aadhaar, KCC etc.

-Each receiver of goods needs to acknowledge the receipt of goods digitally to build their stock for sales and all sales needs to happen via government approved POS machines.
-All this information of digital movement of goods gets updated on the NIC portal.
+Each receiver of goods needs to acknowledge the receipt of goods digitally to build their stock for sales and all sales needs to happen via government-approved POS machines.
+All this information on the digital movement of goods gets updated on the NIC portal.

 Subsidex downloads all this information and sends alerts/notifications to all the stakeholders to ensure that while we adhere to the process as directed by the government authorities, there are no delays in moving the goods digitally.

 For instance, for a large fertilizer company (with revenue of over $ 1.1 billion every year), we deployed Subsidex to achieve 2 simple goals:

 Move stock from distributor to retailer faster digitally (1st and 2nd point acknowledgements)